 5.03 Premium Remittance

-BEST PRACTICE NO. 6 - PROFESSIONAL LIABILITY INSURANCE AND FIDELITY COVERAGE
+BEST PRACTICE NO. 6 - INSURANCE AND FIDELITY COVERAGE

 Town n’ Country Title, LLC (TNCT) has established and will maintain the following procedures and controls relating professional liability coverage (errors and omissions insurance, fidelity and surety bond) and so that TNCT has the financial capacity to cover its professional services obligations.